 Magnetic resonance imaging (MRI).
 This diagnostic procedure uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.
 This test is done to rule out any associated abnormalities of the spinal cord and nerves.

 Early detection of lordosis is important for successful treatment.
-Pediatricians or family doctors, and even some school programs, routinely look for signs that lordosis may be present.
+Pediatricians or family healthcare providers, and even some school programs, routinely look for signs that lordosis may be present.

 What is the treatment for lordosis?

-Specific treatment for lordosis will be determined by your child's doctor based on:
+Specific treatment for lordosis will be discussed with you by your child's healthcare provider based on:

 Your child's age, overall health, and medical history